 Travelers who use the Cuba Tourist Card program must fill the application, pay the fee online and they will receive their cards by shipping service before traveling to Cuba.

 We ship worldwide.
-Our service includes a flat delivery rate of $50 for 1-3 business days deliveries.
-Our standard processing time is 1 business days, so 95% of our shipments are delivered anywhere in the world in less than 1 week.
+International deliveries take 3-7 days, and we dispatch orders within 1 business days , so 95% of our shipments are delivered anywhere in the world in less than 1 week.
+You can check delivery timeframes here

 Your Tourist Card for Cuba will be sent via tracked mail.
 If you need to check the status of your application click here.